Ebaka716/searchV3/memoryBank/activeContext.md

 - Demo search data (demoSearches) now only includes one example per type (ticker, term), each with small/medium/large context.
 Placeholder left for question type.
 This is to simplify template testing and variant switching.

+- EnhancedInput now supports context chips for uploaded files.
+Chips are modular, removable, and display file type icons.
+File upload is integrated with the dropdown menu using a persistent hidden input to avoid event issues.
+UI for search/research toggles was polished (no internal border).

+- Sidebar 'New Search' and 'New Research Project' buttons now reset the app to the base search and research pages, providing a clean state for new sessions.

 ## Next Steps
 - Implement scroll/snap-to-top behavior for new dialogue entries in the dialogue flow.
 - Ensure the initial query (from URL or first input) appears in the dialogue flow.